asharn/hackathon-pro-kabaddi-league/README.md

 ### Task 2: Top team in the points table: Dabang Delhi K.C.

-### Task 3: Team with the highest points for successful raids.: Dabang Delhi K.C.
+### Task 3: Team with the highest points for successful raids.: Bengal Warriors

-### Task 4: Predict the team with the highest points for successful tackles..: Bengal Warriors
+### Task 4: Predict the team with the highest points for successful tackles..: Puneri Paltan

-### Task 5: Predict the team with the highest super-performance total.: Dabang Delhi K.C.
+### Task 5: Predict the team with the highest super-performance total.: Jaipur Pink Panthers

 ### Task 6: Predict the player with the highest SUCCESSFUL RAID percentage.: Pawan Kumar Sehrawat